 Fries –No frying is involved in our Oven Roasted Root Veggie Fries, but they are a delicious addition to any comfort food plate, especially our burger recipes.
 Instead of using only russet potatoes, we throw in some sweet potatoes, parsnips, and carrots to boost nutrition and add color.
 All it takes is some chopping, a few simple seasonings, time in the oven and voila!
 You might also want to try our Oven Roasted Sweet Potato Fries.

 Soups – Any of our warm soups are perfect for a cold day, or any day you are feeling under the weather, but one of our favorite comforting soups is our classic Chicken Soup with Dill.
 You can watch our instructional video to see just how easy it is to make.
 Tomatoes, garlic, and a little seasoning make our Provencal Tomato Soup good, but the addition of barley makes it a true comfort food.
 After the soup is blended the barley gives it a creamy consistency and taste.
-Using cream in this recipe adds fat and calories, but the barley provides 127% of the recommended-daily value of fiber and is also rich in protein, a worthwhile trade-off.
+Using cream in this recipe adds fat and calories, but the barley is high in fiber and also rich in protein.

 Pasta – No matter what those people on South Beach non-carb diet are telling you, pasta is not evil, especially if it only makes cameo appearances on your plate.
 Pasta is a great showcase for vegetables and healthy meats.
 We love our Spicy Sausage with Pasta and Broccoli.
 In this recipe we use less fatty Italian style chicken sausage instead of pork.
 Don’t let the broccoli scare you; it’s quite delicious in this dish.
 Plus, cruciferous vegetables are well-known cancer combatants and some of the best foods you can eat.